rob-myers/rob-myers.github.io/articles/tech1.md

 ### React Function Components

-Although JS can perform arbitrary calculations, its central purpose is to mutate the DOM.
+Although JS can perform arbitrary computations, its central purpose is to mutate the DOM.
 Such JavaScript is often broken down into named _components_, instantiated via XML tags.
 Competing notions exist in the wild, a popular approach being _React function components_.
 They are just JavaScript functions with constraints on their parameters and return value.